 Spare Parts Inventory Management – A Complete Guide to Sparesology

-This book is a fantastic guide for anyone interested in having a successful spare parts inventory management system.
+Phillip Slater‘s book, Spare Parts Inventory Management, is a fantastic guide for anyone interested in having a successful spare parts inventory management system.

 Right from the beginning, I knew this would be a good read

 I found the section, “Five common supply chain techniques that you should not use for spare parts management” particularly insightful.
 This section helps the reader avoid the misapplication of commonly used terms and techniques right from the beginning.
 The author starts the journey by describing the potential landmines that can sink a spare parts inventory management system at its onset to clear the path for success.

 Another particularly useful concept was the identification of silos and different perspectives regarding the financial impact of spare parts.
 A dive into the delicate balance of all the key players and their own “silo” perspectives and agendas helps the reader to understand the ever-ongoing battle between the thought that spare parts “cost money” and that downtime is a deadly cost that should be avoided at all costs.
 A number of examples and simple calculations of cost afford the reader some great fundamental guidelines from which to make decisions regarding costs of inventory.